 Part of making you feel at home in Cape Town is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 Program covers health, safety, academics, and a cultural introduction to Cape Town, plus a guided and reflective township tour

 Garden Route tour (3 days, optional, following orientation), District 6 Museum and Robben Island tour, rugby/soccer match, Kruger National Park, wine tour, and tours of both the Cape Peninsula and Hermanus.

 About the Center

-Our main IES Abroad Cape Town Center is conveniently located near the lower campus of the University of Cape Town.
-Located on the slope of Devil’s Peak in a pleasant suburban area of Cape Town, the scenic campus blends into the natural scenery and provides beautiful views.
+The IES Abroad Cape Town Center is conveniently located by the University of Cape Town campus.
+The Center is a place where students can stop by and talk to staff, use WiFi, pick up their mail, and study in the library.
+IES Abroad courses are also offered in the Center classroom, and special guest lectures and other events may be held in the Center space.
+Located on the slope of Devil’s Peak in a pleasant suburban area of Cape Town, UCT’s scenic campus blends into the natural scenery and provides beautiful views.